dilayercelik/Intro-to-Philo/README.md

  > an 'activity' rather than a 'subject': involves action

 - To genuinely understand philosophy, you need to DO IT: you need to work through philosophical problems, think about and analyse the ways other thinkers have approached these issues.

+### Difference between philosophy and other subjects
+All subjects (e.g. physics) think about things.
+What distinguishes philosophy is that it focuses on working out the BEST way of thinking about things.
+> This entails stepping back from the 'normal' way of thinking and questioning it: question its assumptions, presuppositions, conclusions, whether it's the best possible way to go about things (in the realm of the given subject).

 # --------------------- TEACHING STAFF ---------------------

 ### Dr. Dave Ward